-But this is exactly the Lie-algebra version of the conditions "$\lim_{s \rightarrow 0} \text{exists}$" condition for $\eta=(1,\theta)$ in the observations \eqref{observation} and \eqref{higherobservation}, for each individual ${\tt x}_{_i}$.
-In our situation we have assumed $R=k$ and so by \eqref{3} the above is equivalent to the membership
+But this is exactly the Lie algebra version of the conditions ``$\lim_{s \rightarrow 0} \text{exists}$'' for $\eta=(1,\theta)$ in the observation \eqref{observation} and Section~\ref{higherobservation}, for each individual ${\tt x}_{i}$.
+In our situation we have assumed $R=k$, and so by \eqref{3}, the above is equivalent to the membership

 This proves the assertion for $k$-valued points.
-The above proof goes through for all $k$-algebras because the underlying module structure is already defined on $k$, and so is Lie-bracket.
-This completes the proof of the theorem.
+The above proof goes through for all $k$-algebras because the underlying module structure is already defined on $k$, and so is Lie bracket.
+This completes the proof of the theorem. \end{proof}